TL;DR

 2. Eliminate High-Interest Debt First

-Credit card debt is the financial equivalent of a bad ex—clingy, expensive, and emotionally draining.
+Credit card debt is the financial equivalent of a bad relationship—expensive, emotionally draining, and hard to leave.
 Knock it out before it drains your future.

 Try the avalanche method: